JoshuaSP/clixr.io/README.md

   We will create link target menus, button and menu style menus, and create some preset CSS classes for users to style their buttons and menus.

+  Changing the edit menu from the wireframe:  Now we will have order:

+    - Edit Text/Switch Image/Choose Link Target
+    - Choose Style/Resize Property
+    - Choose Color
+    - Page order
+    - Delete Item

 [Details][phase-four]

 ### Phase 5: (~1-2 days) Site Menu/Pages